jose-elias-alvarez/null-ls.nvim/README.md

 4. If you're having trouble configuring null-ls or want to know how to achieve a specific result, open a discussion.
-5. If you believe the issue is with null-ls itself or you want to request a new feature, open an issue and provide all the requested information.
+5. If you believe the issue is with null-ls itself or you want to request a new feature, open an issue and provide the information requested in the issue template.

-Please **do not** link to or post your entire Neovim configuration.

 ### How do I format files?